mpodmanicky/mpodmanicky/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🌱 I'm currently learning a studying at Faculty of Informatics and Information Technology, Slovak Technical University.
+- 🌱 I'm currently learning a studying at Faculty of Informatics and Information Technology, Slovak Technical University
+- 📚 Currently attending second year
+- 🖥️ My favourite things to do : Developing and implementing algorithm, AI, playing around in Terminal (no matter which) and tinkering with computers
+- 😄 My favourite things to do without a computer : I'm a sports fan so watching sports, playing sports, occasional gaming (grew out of it), listening to music, playing music and lastly driving 🏎️